adornogomes/MetaWorks_Based_On_ECF_Framework/README.md

 # Reproducing Bioinformatics Experiments: A Case Study Using the Environment Code-First Framework

-In this repository you can find the source code and the instructions to reproduce our experiments in regarding the paper: Reproducing Bioinformatics Experiments: A Case Study Using the Environment Code-First Framework.
+In this repository you can find the source code and the instructions to reproduce our experiments regarding the paper: Reproducing Bioinformatics Experiments: A Case Study Using the Environment Code-First Framework.

 ## Abstract